-- Ensuring that the fundamental principle of non-discrimination is upheld, with particular focus on disadvantaged, vulnerable, and marginalized communities. - Understanding the relationship to the full range of rights contained in the International Bill of Human Rights and that these rights are inter-related and inter-dependent. - Empowering affected individuals and communities by respecting their right to seek, receive, and impart information, and participation in planning and decision-making.

-• Establishing accountability nadequate remedies. nechanisms so that victims are able to s eek effective redress and
+- Ensuring that the fundamental principle of non-discrimination is upheld, with particular focus on disadvantaged, vulnerable, and marginalized communities. - Understanding the relationship to the full range of rights contained in the International Bill of Human Rights and that these rights are inter-related and inter-dependent. - Empowering affected individuals and communities by respecting their right to seek, receive, and impart information, and participation in planning and decision-making. - Establishing accountability mechanisms so that victims are able to seek effective redress and adequate remedies.